PoliticalGraveyard.com

 See also Wikipedia article

 Westerville, Henry E. — of Kalamazoo County, Mich.
 Republican.
-Candidate in primary for delegate to Michigan state constitutional convention from Kalamazoo County 2nd District, 1961.
+Candidate for delegate to Michigan state constitutional convention from Kalamazoo County 2nd District, 1961.
 Still living as of 1961.

 Westerville, Paul R. — of Kalamazoo, Kalamazoo County, Mich.
 Candidate for Michigan state house of representatives from Kalamazoo County 1st District, 1916.
 Burial location unknown.